-Writing a heavy equipment operator resume?
-Try this guide:
+Writing a specific type of machine operator resume?
+Try these guides:

 And if you’re writing a forklift operator resume targeting a warehouse job, follow up with: